Don’t Tweet Away Your Best Ideas

 In a recent post, Jonathan Fields asked whether Twitter was the ultimate creation killer.
 It can be.

-One of the things I learned during the Oregon Trail Chronicles was that there were a surprising amount of things that I was doing that actually prevented me from doing the things that I was the best at.
-I’m a maven, in case you haven’t figured it out – I take information, ideas, and structures and make something novel with them.
+One of the things I learned during the Oregon Trail Chronicles was that I was doing a surprising number of things that actually prevented me from doing the things that I’m best at.
+I’m a maven, in case you haven’t figured it out — I take information, ideas, and structures and make something novel with them.

 You can do a lot with 140 characters, mind you, but there’s a lot you can’t.
-Whereas I won’t say that I lot of people are using Twitter wrong, I can definitely say that I was using it in exactly the opposite way than I should have.
+Whereas I won’t say that a lot of people are using Twitter wrong, I can definitely say that I was using it in exactly the opposite way than I should have been.
 Rather than tweeting the idea first and then never developing it, I needed to develop the idea first and then tweet about it.

 To poke into the wound a little more, consider the relatively short lifespan of a tweet: ”if you are looking to get retweeted and nobody picks your tweet up within the first hour, chances are that nobody ever will.”